 Older vehicles tend to have weaker door locks and fewer modern security measures such as electronic engine immobilizers.
 If your vehicle was manufactured prior to 2007, you may want to use a steering-wheel lock to better secure your vehicle.

-As of September 1, 2007 all cars, vans, light trucks and SUVs are required to have anti-theft engine immobilizers at the time of manufacture.
+All cars, vans, light trucks and SUVs built after September 1, 2007 are required to have anti-theft engine immobilizers.

 Most stolen items from vehicles

 Remember that what's in your vehicle is also at risk.
 According to police reports, these items are the most popular:

 - Car parts and accessories

 - Garage door openers

 Don’t give thieves a chance: